cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 nuisance edit rename process channel oldname newname [options]
 ```
 Note that the wildcard (**\***) can be used for either a process, a channel, or both.
 This will have the effect that nuisance parameters affecting a given process/channel will be renamed, thereby de-correlating between processes/channels.
-Use the option `ifexists` to skip/avoid an error if the nuisance paremeter is not found.
+Use the option `ifexists` to skip/avoid an error if the nuisance parameter is not found.
 This kind of command will only affect nuisances of the type **`shape[N]`**, **`lnN`**.
 Instead, if you also want to change the names of **`param`** type nuisances, you can use a global version

 ```nohighlight